Breast Cancer Genetic Counseling and Testing

 Genetic testing results

-As part of our National Cancer Institute-designated cancer center level of care, we meet with you in person to interpret your results, explain any changes we find in your genetic test and show you where the gene is located.
+As part of our National Cancer Institute-designated comprehensive cancer center level of care, we meet with you in person to interpret your results, explain any changes we find in your genetic test and show you where the gene is located.
 You’ll learn what it means for you and your family members and who else in your family should be tested.

 Reviewing results usually takes about 30 minutes.
 You’ll also receive a copy of the results to take home.